-Now based in the firm's Miami office, Greg Welch leads Spencer Stuart’s North American Marketing Officer Practice.
-He also remains a key member of the Consumer Practice whereby he served as its global practice leader for five years.
-Additionally, his personal leadership advisory work makes him an active member of both the North American Board and CEO practices.
+Now based in the firm's Miami office, Greg Welch leads Spencer Stuart’s marketing, sales, advertising and communications efforts, overseeing the firm’s North American Chief Marketing Officer, Chief Sales Officer and Chief Communications Officer practices.
+He also remains a key member of the Consumer Practice, where he served as its global practice leader for five years.
+Additionally, he focuses on personal leadership advisory work as a member of both the North American Board and CEO practices.

-- Greg is now in his 22nd year of experience in executive search with Spencer Stuart and he has more than 30 years of consumer industry experience.
-He has conducted more than 600 searches, bringing extensive expertise to his work with a diverse range of the world’s leading consumer manufacturers, restaurants and retailers.
-His primary area of focus includes chief marketing officers, presidents, CEOs and board directors.
+- Greg has spent more than two decades in executive search with Spencer Stuart, backed by more than 30 years of total consumer industry experience.
+He has conducted more than 600 searches, bringing extensive expertise to his work with a diverse range of the world’s leading digital platforms, consumer manufacturers, hospitality companies, and both online and traditional retailers.
+His primary areas of focus include chief marketing and growth officers, presidents, CEOs and board directors.

 Greg is involved with several nonprofits in the United States, Africa and Guatemala.
 He was recently a trustee and board member for Rush University Medical Center, and he currently serves on the Dean’s Advisory Council at the Indiana University Kelley School of Business.
 Greg holds a bachelor’s degree from Indiana University and completed the Cornell University Food Executive Program.